Houzeo simplifies the process of selling your home

 A: On the seller side, we have basic plans that are free and provide most of the services that are offered by competitors.
 For the remaining four steps, we charge for the ability to close.
 The upfront cost is $399 and the success fee is $699.

-Q: What’s to stop competitors from seeing if this works and then come along and do the same thing?
+Q: What’s to stop competitors from seeing if this works and then come along and doing the same thing?

 A: Their revenue comes from the agent platform.
 To go into the consumer market, they would be jeopardizing their cash cow.